tomsauv/ABGD_ASAP_dnadist/README.md

 writeDist(my_matrix, "RAxML_dist_for_ABGD_ASAP.txt", format ="phylip")   # Export distance matrix
 ```

-If you open ```RAxML_dist_for_ABGD_ASAP.txt``` with a simple text editor, values will be space-delimited<br/>
+If you open ```RAxML_dist_for_ABGD_ASAP.txt``` with a simple text editor, values will be space-delimited on each row<br/>
-In the example below, there are 80 taxa and each taxon name is followed by values representing pairwise distances and 0s are on the diagonal (e.g. taxon1 vs. taxon1<br/>
+In the example below, there are 80 taxa and each taxon name is followed by values representing pairwise distances and 0s are on the diagonal (e.g. taxon1 vs. taxon1 is 0<br/>
-On the distance matrix rows, values are space-delimited<br/>

 ```
 80